Serve in aCollins glass

 Crown with 3 dashes Angostura bitters over the drink's ice cap, a lime wedge and mint sprig

 How to make:

-POUR ingredients into chilled glass and two-thirds fill with crushed ice.
-SWIZZLE with a swizzle stick (or churn with a barspoon).
-Add more crushed ice to fill and SWIZZLE some more.
+POUR ingredients into chilled glass two-thirds filled with crushed ice.
+SWIZZLE (or churn with a barspoon).
+Add more crushed ice to fill.
 Serve with straws.

 Robustly flavoured ingredients brought together harmoniously in a tall, most refreshing swizzle.
 Worthy of its legendary status.

 The Green Swizzle was popular between 1890s and the 1930s during a period when the grand hotels of the Caribbean, such as the Queen's Park Hotel in Trinidad, were in their prime.
 This drinks legendary status is partly due to its featuring in The Rummy Affair of Old Biffy by P.G.
 Wodehouse.
 Bertie Wooster sings its praises after enjoying a few at the Panter's Bar of the West Indian stand at the 1924 British Empire Exposition at Wembley, London.